 Participating NCSO personnel named as defendants in litigation arising from activities carried out under this MOA may request representation by the U.S. Department of Justice.
 See 28 C.F.R. § 50.15.
 Absent exceptional circumstances, such requests must be made in writing.
-NCSO personnel who wish to submit a request for representation shall notify the local ICE Office of the Chief Counsel at 3373 Pepper Lane, Las Vegas, Nevada 89120 (will be moving to 501 S. Las Vegas Blvd., Las Vegas, Nevada 89101).
+NCSO personnel who wish to submit a request for representation shall notify the local ICE Office of the Chief Counsel at 180 Spring Street, Suite 332, Atlanta, GA 30303.
 The Office of the Chief Counsel in turn will notify the ICE Headquarters Office of the Principal Legal Advisor (OPLA), which will assist NCSO personnel with the request for representation, including the appropriate forms and instructions.
-Unless OPLA concludes that representation clearly is unwarranted, it will forward the request for representation, any supporting documentation, and an advisory statement opining whether: 1) the requesting individual was acting within the scope of his/her authority under 8 U.S.C. § 1357(g); and, 2) such representation would be in the interest of the United States. to the Director of the Constitutional and Specialized Tort Litigation Section, Civil Division, Department of Justice (DOJ).
-Representation is granted at the discretion of DOJ; it is not an Subject to DHS Policy, ICE may defend or indemnify acts of intentional misconduct on the part of the participating NCSO personnel only to the extent authorized by law.
+Unless OPLA concludes that representation clearly is unwarranted, it will forward the request for representation, any supporting documentation, and an advisory statement opining whether: 1) the requesting individual was acting within the scope of his/her authority under 8 U.S.C. § 1357(g); and, 2) such representation would be in the interest of the United States, to the Director of the Constitutional and Specialized Tort Litigation Section, Civil Division, Department of Justice (DOJ).
+Representation is granted at the discretion of DOJ; it is not an entitlement.
+Subject to DHS Policy, ICE may defend or indemnify acts of intentional misconduct on the part of the participating NCSO personnel only to the extent authorized by law.